iTarunM/API-Project/README.md

 # Little Lemon Restaurant Order Management API

 A comprehensive REST API backend for a Little Lemon restaurant order management system built with Django and Django REST Framework.

+Little Lemon's online-based order management system.
+This is back-end API that allows customers to browse food items, view the item of the day and place orders.
+Managers need to be able to update the item of the day and monitor orders and assign deliveries.
+And the delivery crew should be able to check the orders assigned to them and update an order once it’s delivered

 # Prerequisites
 - Python 3.13+